annel05/covid_latam/README.md

 - some typos in columns that were fixed
 - Quintana Roo state_short was changed to QRoo so we can use it for CSS

 ### data through 2020-05-29

-- no column typos
+- no column typos but the country column name was missing.
 - renamed Brazil to be Brasil to stay consistent with previous data
 - changed naming pattern for data files.
 Current file will always be `data_latest.csv`.
 When we update the data, we have to rename the old file based on the last date it included and put in the new file as `data_latest.csv`
 - renamed Q.Roo to QRoo for CSS purposes.
 Must be mindful there is already Qro.
 - remove Nacional from any rankings.
 That breaks the code.
-- Brazil had no policy index data for the national level
+- Brazil had no policy index data for the national level.
+This has been rectified.